jlomako/hospital-occupancy-tracker/README.md

 # hospital-occupancy-tracker
 reads daily updated content from pdf, extracts and plots data, saves results to csv file
 <br>
-tracks occupancy rates in local emergency rooms
+tracks occupancy rates of local emergency rooms
 <br>
 updates every day at 12pm <b>--- paused for now ---> </b>script works but access to pdf is denied when running through github actions :[
 <p>